shady-bit/PortingUtility/README.md

 2. Add the public key to your Git hosting service (GitHub, GitLab, etc.)
 3. The utility will automatically use your default SSH key from `~/.ssh/`

-Note: Browser-based authentication is the recommended method as it's more secure and convenient.
-It uses OAuth2 device flow, which doesn't require storing credentials on your system.
+Note: The browser popup authentication is the recommended method as it's secure and convenient.
+It's the same authentication method used by Git when you perform pull or push operations.

 ### Branching Strategy